Last updated on August 27th, 2023 at 04:40 pm

 - Pressing takes a little more time than hanging to dry, and can take up to a month or more.

-- After conditioning, set the flowers in a vase which has several inches of water in the bottom.
+- To dry, set the flowers in a vase which has several inches of water in the bottom.

-- The flowers will now be hydrated, and will be in their best condition to dry in place in the vase over a period of several weeks.
+- The flowers will now be hydrated, and will be in their best condition to dry in place over a period of several weeks.

-- Once fully dry, remove from the vase and wrap in paper for storage.
+- Once fully dry, remove from the vase and wrap the flowers in paper for storage.

 - I tend to use the flower heads only when drying in silica gel.